Skip to main content

 Can Antibiotics Cause Hair Loss?

 Antibiotics have the potential to cause hair loss by causing damage to the dermal layer in the hair cell.
-We know fluoroquinolone antibiotics impair collagen production and that collagen production can the dermis is a fibrous structure composed of collagen, elastic tissue, and other extracellular components that includes blood vessels, nerves, hair follicles, and glands.
+We know fluoroquinolone antibiotics impair collagen production and that collagen production in the dermis is a fibrous structure composed of collagen, elastic tissue, and other extracellular components that includes blood vessels, nerves, hair follicles, and glands.
 The role of the dermis is to support and protect the skin and deeper layers, assist in thermoregulation, and aid in sensation.
 If this dermal layer gets damaged, hair loss can ensue.

 Can Antibiotics Cause Kidney Damage or Kidney Pain?